VladimirAlexiev/soml/owl2soml/README.md

 - Perl 5.14 or later (but not Perl 6)
 - Specific modules: `Attean URI::NamespaceMap List::MoreUtils Array::Utils YAML`
   - If you want to read JSONLD: `AtteanX::Parser::JSONLD`
-- Generally installed modules: `warnings strict Carp::Always Getopt::Long`
+- Generally installed modules: `warnings strict Carp::Always Getopt::Long` (don't need to install these)

 You can install all required modules with `cpan` (or `cpanm` on straberry-perl).
 In some cases, using `-f` to force-install even if some test fails, can help, e.g.: